swiss-territorial-data-lab/proj-dqry/README.md

   <summary>Example 2: satellite images via Open Data Cubes</summary>

    The configuration files provide use cases that have been used to train detection models with satellite images (Landsat 8 and Sentinel-2) for sites of interest in Switzerland and Brazil.
 The default case is the Brazilian area of interest with the Sentinel-2 image mosaic and ground truth from [Maus et al. (2020)](https://www.nature.com/articles/s41597-020-00624-w).
 The other cases can be selected by uncommenting/commenting the lines corresponding to the requirements and specifying the path of the output directory accordingly.
+   The hyperparameters used in the configuration files of `detectron2`, specific to the different datasets, can be found in Table 5 [here](https://tech.stdl.ch/PROJ-DQRY-TM/).

   ### Training and evaluation: